unusualpepe/dolphin-servicemenu-open-urxvt-here/README.md

 ## Entry name
 By default, the menu entry will read "Open Terminal Here".
 You can change this by editing the `Name` variable.

+## Icon
+I'm using an icon from the Oxygen's icon set.
+You can change it by editing the `Icon` variable.